 Toronto Police Service

 In September 2011, then Chief William Blair amalgamated the Toronto Anti-Violence Intervention Strategy (TAVIS) and the Community Mobilization Unit.
 The newly formed unit, the Divisional Policing Support Unit (DPSU) continues to support the Ontario Association of Chiefs of Police (OACP) Mobilization & Engagement Model of Community Policing adopted by the Service.
+Currently, Assistant Superintendent David Rydzik serves as the Unit Commander for DPSU.

 - Neighbourhood Resource Support